optimistyzy/gramine/Documentation/pal/host-abi.rst

 The control block in Gramine is a structure that provides static immutable information about the current process and its host.
-The address of the control block is resolved via :func:`DkGetPalControl()` and can be memorized in a global variable for ease of use.
+The address of the control block is resolved via :func:`DkGetPalPublicState()` and can be memorized in a global variable for ease of use.

 The fields of the Gramine control block are defined as follows:

-.. doxygentypedef:: PAL_CONTROL
-   :project: pal
-.. doxygenstruct:: PAL_CONTROL_
+.. doxygenstruct:: pal_public_state
    :project: pal
    :members: